 — Luke 22:14-20 NLT

-Jesus speaks of his anticipation to eat two special meals with his disciples.
-The first is the Passover meal he is sharing with his disciples as he utters these words.
-This is the beginning of his Passion — his journey to the Cross in obedience with his Father's will.
-What lies ahead of him is a horrible ordeal involving great suffering, humiliating rejection, and the anguish of abandonment by his friends.
-However, this meal is Jesus' last with his earthly disciples before his passion — the great suffering he endured in his betrayal, abandonment, arrest, trials, and crucifixion.
-Jesus wants to use this time to prepare his disciples for all that lies ahead.
-In addition, Jesus anticipates sharing in another meal with his disciples beyond his death at the fulfillment of the Kingdom.
-He gives a sense of hope for them to reflect back upon after the worst has come.
-For those of us who live on this side of Jesus' death and resurrection and celebrate the Lord's Supper, Jesus gives us the basis of our three-fold understanding of the Supper for us:
+Jesus spoke of his anticipation to eat two special meals with his disciples.
+The first was the Passover meal that he shared with his disciples as he uttered those words that give new meanings to the bread and wine.
+This meal was the beginning of his Passion — his journey to the cross in obedience to his Father's will.
+What lay ahead of him was a horrible ordeal involving great suffering, humiliating rejection, and the anguish of abandonment by his friends.
+This meal was Jesus' last with his earthly disciples before his passion — the great suffering he endured during his betrayal, arrest, abandonment, trials, and crucifixion.
+Jesus wanted to use this time to prepare his disciples for all that was ahead.
+In addition, he anticipated sharing in another meal with his disciples at the fulfillment of the Kingdom after his death.
+He gave a sense of hope for them to reflect upon after the worst had come.
+For those of us who live on this side of Jesus' death and resurrection, and who also celebrate the Lord's Supper, Jesus gave us the basis of our three-fold understanding of the Supper for us:

 O holy and righteous Father, thank you!
 I praise you for your love in sending your Son to suffer and die so that I could be delivered from my sin.
-I praise you for the faith Jesus demonstrated as he stared death and suffering in the face.
+I praise you for the faith Jesus demonstrated as he stared suffering and death in the face.
 I praise you for the great supper that lies ahead when I get to share in the victory of Jesus' return.
 Thank you for your love, mercy, and grace.
 In Jesus' name.
 Amen.